KnoxTheDev/knoxy-license/README.md

 ### Reporting Issues or Proposing Changes

 - **Issues**: If you identify any problems or potential improvements, please open an issue on GitHub with clear details and a suggested solution.
-- **Proposals**: If you have an idea for a new feature or modification, submit a proposal, ensuring it aligns with the values of the **Knoxy License**.
+- **Proposals**: If you have an idea for a new feature or modification, submit a proposal, ensuring it aligns with the values of the **[Knoxy License (v1.1)](https://github.com/KnoxTheDev/knoxy-license/LICENSE.md)**.

 Thank you for contributing to this important movement in software governance and ethical development.
-Your involvement helps ensure that the **Knoxy License** continues to evolve as a global standard for responsible, secure, and compliant software.
+Your involvement helps ensure that the **[Knoxy License (v1.1)](https://github.com/KnoxTheDev/knoxy-license/LICENSE.md)** continues to evolve as a global standard for responsible, secure, and compliant software.

 ---